epigen/scrnaseq_processing_seurat/README.md

 # Usage
 Here are some tips for the usage of this workflow:
-- when generating the sample_annotation sheet use short sample names (they will be the prefix for each barcode in the merged & split datasets)
+- when generating the sample_annotation sheet use short sample names (they will be the prefix for each barcode/cell in the merged & split datasets)
 - run the workflow for each step of processing (with the stop_after parameter) and investigate the results (eg using the report function)
 - start with a low complexity in the configuration
 - try to finish the analysis of the "merged" data set and later split the data by using the split_by parameter
-- in case you want to repeat your analysis on a subset that emerged from downstream analyses (eg clustering, cell-type annotation, perturbation classification) you have to extend the initial sample-wise metadata-files with the new metadata (additional columns).
-Take care to remove the prefix that was added to the barcodes during the merge-process
+- in case you want to repeat your analysis based on metadata that emerged from downstream analyses (eg clustering, cell-type annotation, perturbation classification) you can provide an incomplete metadatafile in the configuration (ie not all cells/barcodes present in the metadata).
+Changes in this file will trigger a rerun of the workflow starting with the merging step to ensure the added metadta is considered in all downstream steps (eg splitting, visualization, etc).

 # Configuration
 Detailed specifications can be found here [./config/README.md](./config/README.md)